westonludeke/todo_app/README.md

 * When a todo is toggled/deleted, the currently selected todo group doesn't change

 * I had to use global variables in two locations, which I understand isn't ideal and should be avoided.

+* Javascript browser alerts are used to inform the user as to responses from the server.
+Not ideal and should be handled differently.

 ### Original Submission Notes